paulgriffiths/pridil/README.md

 What is it?
 -----------

-**Pridil** is a prisoner's dilemma evolution simulator inspired by Robert Axelrod's "The Evolution of Cooperation" (1984) and the interest it kindled.
+**Pridil** is an iterated prisoner's dilemma evolution simulator inspired by Robert Axelrod's "The Evolution of Cooperation" (1984) and the interest it kindled.

 The problem underlying the prisoner's dilemma was originally framed by Merrill Flood and Melvin Dreshner in 1950, and refers to a situation where two parties,